• Skip to primary navigation

 Plus vanilla, baking powder and baking soda

-Blueberry cobbler ingredients
+Blueberry Cobbler ingredients

 How to make Classic Blueberry Cobbler

-• Pour the blueberry filling evenly into the baking dish.
+Pour the blueberry filling evenly into the baking dish.
 Do not mix.

-Blueberries in the pan
+Blueberries in sugar in the square pan

-2. Make crumble topping
+2. Make Biscuit Topping

 • In a separate bowl, whisk together the flour, brown sugar, baking powder, baking soda, salt, and cinnamon.